Load balancing (computing): Static distribution with full knowledge of the tasks: prefix sum

 By dividing the tasks in such a way as to give the same amount of computation to each processor, all that remains to be done is to group the results together.
 Using a prefix sum algorithm, this division can be calculated in logarithmic time with respect to the number of processors.

 If, however, the tasks cannot be subdivided (i.e., they are atomic), although optimizing task assignment is a difficult problem, it is still possible to approximate a relatively fair distribution of tasks, provided that the size of each of them is much smaller than the total computation performed by each of the nodes.

 Most of the time, the execution time of a task is unknown and only rough approximations are available.
-This algorithm, although particularly efficient, is not viable for these scenarios.
+This algorithm may be efficient under these assumptions, but is less applicable when task durations are unknown.

 Static load distribution without prior knowledge

 Even if the execution time is not known in advance at all, static load distribution is always possible.